Sound Automation of Magic Wands (extended version): A Logical Framework for Packaging Wands

-We represent packaging a wand $A \wand B$ in state $\sigma_0$ by the \peter{derivation} of a reduction $\langle B, \lambda \sigma \ldotp \top, (\sigma_0, \{ (\sigma_A, e) \mid \sigma_A \models A \} ) \rangle \rightsquigarrow (\sigma_1, S_1)$, for some state $\sigma_1$ and witness set $S_1$.
-The path condition is initially true (we are not yet under any particular hypotheses). \peter{The initial witness set contains all pairs} of a state $\sigma_A$ that satisfies $A$ and the empty state $e$, to which a \as{successful reduction}\asout{package algorithm} will add permissions in order to satisfy $B$\footnote{If $B$ is intuitionistic, \as{this}\asout{the initial witness set} can be simplified \as{to only the}\asout{by only considering} $\succeq$-\emph{minimal} states that satisfy $A$. \asout{An assertion }$B$ is intuitionistic~\cite{Reynolds02a} iff, if $B$ holds in a state $\sigma$, then $B$ holds in any state $\sigma'$ \as{such that $\sigma' \succeq \sigma$}.
-In intuitionistic SL or in IDF, all assertions are intuitionistic.}.
-Note that an actual algorithm based on our package logic need not explicitly compute this set (which could well be infinite), but can instead track it symbolically.
-If the algorithm finds a \peter{derivation} of this reduction, it has proven that the difference between $\sigma_0$ and $\sigma_1$ is a valid footprint of the wand $A \wand B$, since the logic is sound (\thmref{thm:soundness} below).
+We represent packaging a wand $A \wand B$ in state $\sigma_0$ by the derivation of a reduction $\langle B, \lambda \sigma \ldotp \top, (\sigma_0, \{ (\sigma_A, e) \mid \sigma_A \models A \} ) \rangle \rightsquigarrow (\sigma_1, S_1)$, for some state $\sigma_1$ and witness set $S_1$.
+The path condition is initially true (we are not yet under any \pout{particular} hypotheses).
+The initial witness set contains all pairs of a state $\sigma_A$ that satisfies $A$ and the empty state $e$, to which a successful reduction will add permissions in order to satisfy $B$\footnote{If $B$ is intuitionistic, this can be simplified to only the $\succeq$-\emph{minimal} states that satisfy $A$. $B$ is intuitionistic~\cite{Reynolds02a} iff, if $B$ holds in a state $\sigma$, then $B$ holds in any state $\sigma'$ such that $\sigma' \succeq \sigma$.
+In intuitionistic SL or in IDF, all assertions are intuitionistic.}. \pout{Note that a} An actual algorithm \pout{based on our package logic} need not explicitly compute this \peter{(possibly infinite)} set\pout{(which could well be infinite)}, but can instead track it symbolically.
+If the algorithm finds a derivation of this reduction, it has proven that the difference between $\sigma_0$ and $\sigma_1$ is a valid footprint of the wand $A \wand B$, since the logic is sound (\thmref{thm:soundness} below).